Walker scores 22, Celts beat Cavs 110-88 in Hayward’s return

+BOSTON (AP)Gordon Hayward got back in the lineup and helped the Boston Celtics build a big lead.
+Kemba Walker made sure it didn’t completely disappear.

-BOSTON (AP)Kemba Walker led Boston’s balanced scoring with 22 points, Gordon Hayward had 14 points in his return from a broken hand and the Celtics remained unbeaten at home with a 110-88 victory over the sinking Cleveland Cavaliers on Monday night.
+Walker led Boston’s balanced scoring with 22 points, Hayward had 14 points in his return from a broken hand and the Celtics remained unbeaten at home with a 110-88 victory over the sinking Cleveland Cavaliers on Monday night.

 Jaylen Brown had 20 points and seven rebounds, Jayson Tatum added 19 points with 11 boards, and Daniel Theis scored 10 for Boston, which improved to 10-0 at TD Garden.